spierala/blog-posts/mini-rx-comparison.md

 ---
 description: MiniRx Feature Store offers simple yet powerful state management in Angular.
-How does MiniRx Feature Store compare to NgRx ComponentStore and Akita?
+How does MiniRx Feature Store compare to NgRx Component Store and Akita?
 ---

 **MiniRx "Feature Stores"** offer **simple yet powerful state management**.
 How does **MiniRx Feature Store** compare to **@ngrx/component-store** and **@datorama/akita**?
 10 rounds in the **fighting ring** will bring clarity!

 *Disclaimer: I am the maintainer of MiniRx Store, I try to be fair, but it can be difficult from time to time.
-To be clear: ComponentStore and Akita are great state management libraries.
+To be clear: Component Store and Akita are great state management libraries.
 It will be an intense fight, but I will make sure that nobody gets hurt!*

 ## What is MiniRx?
 MiniRx is a full-blown **Redux** Store powered by **RxJS**: It includes actions, reducers, meta reducers, memoized selectors, effects and Redux DevTools support.